 The Education Development Committee will actively seek out opportunities to develop, deliver and evaluate effective professional development products, trainings and educational opportunities to support the advancement of the parking profession in alignment with the CAPP Role Delineation Study.
 Committee members will be fielded from experienced parking professionals with the background and expertise to guide educational content.

-IPMI’s Parking Matters® Committee provides leadership and guidance on the Parking Matters program, IPMI’s industry-wide program for advancing the parking profession, particularly to external audiences.
+IPMI’s Outreach & Media Relations (formerly Parking Matters®) Committee provides leadership and guidance on outreach, media relations, and the Parking Matters program, IPMI’s industry-wide program for advancing the parking profession, particularly to external audiences.
 The committee also works collaboratively with the Safety & Security Committee to address issues related to the Parking Safety Matters public service campaigns.
 In addition, members are often called upon to participate in topic-specific subcommittees.

 The Parking Research Committee identifies issues of significance to the parking and transportation industry to advance the profession.
 Committee activities including generating publications for the website’s Resource Center and the magazine, and participating in IPMI’s Parking Analytics series.

 The Parking Technology Committee provides technical information to members and member organizations regarding the development of new, cutting-edge technology and how it may be employed in various aspects of the parking industry.
 The committee develops and promotes educational offerings throughout the year, and is aligned with the ITS Working Group in its charge.

 The Planning, Design and Construction Committee develops projects, programs and products that benefit the membership in the parking and transportation industry.
 This committee serves to provide technical expertise on the role and specifics of planning, architecture, engineering, finance, and construction in the industry.